-This is most likely the same basil Vilmorin referred to in 1885 as “Large Purple Sweet Basil.”
+This is most likely the same basil Henri Vilmorin referred to in his 1885 catalog as “Large Purple Sweet Basil.”

 This basil features beautiful lilac flowers with dark red stems.
 Excellent contrast with green basil.
 Spectacular as a garnish, in salads, or for adding color to basil vinegars.
 Very uniform, all purple Italian strain.